sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 Multiple or combined **repo:** and **file:** keywords are intersected.
 For example, `repo:foo repo:bar` limits your search to repositories whose path contains **both** _foo_ and _bar_ (such as _github.com/alice/foobar_).
 To include results from repositories whose path contains **either** _foo_ or _bar_, use `repo:foo|bar`.

+`-content` requires the experimental `migrateParser: true` option in the site settings and is currently only supported for literal and regexp queries on indexed repositories.

 ## Operators